Estate planning documents on the desk of a Springfield, MO attorney with scales of justice and law books.

 While a will is a cornerstone of any good estate plan, it’s often not enough on its own.
 A common misconception is that having a will allows your family to bypass the probate process.
 In reality, a will is essentially a set of instructions for the probate court.
 Probate can be a time-consuming and public process that may drain your estate’s resources.
 To ensure a smoother transfer of assets and maintain your family’s privacy, you might need additional tools like trusts.
 An experienced attorney can help you understand all your legal options and create a comprehensive plan that truly protects your assets.

-Myth #3: “I’m too young to need an estate plan.”
+Myth: “I’m too young to worry about estate planning.”

 It’s easy to think of estate planning as something for your retirement years, but life is unpredictable.
 Unexpected events can happen at any age, and without a plan, you leave important decisions in the hands of the courts.
 If you have minor children, an estate plan is the only way to legally name a guardian for them.
 It also allows you to create directives for your medical care and finances if you become unable to make those decisions yourself.
 Putting a plan in place now is a responsible and caring step that provides peace of mind for you and your family.
 If you’re ready to start the conversation, you can contact our office to learn more.